Followers

 A Loyal Prisoner

 But William continued to act as George III’s loyal subject.
-As Royal Governor and adherent of the British constitution, he urged conciliation on both sides.
-As the war heated up, William engaged in what was inaccurately labeled treasonous correspondence with members of Parliament and the King’s ministers.
-His letters provided information on American troop movements as well as pleas for reasonableness on the part of the crown.
+As Royal Governor and supporter of the British constitution, he urged conciliation on both sides.
+As the war escalated, William engaged in what was inaccurately labeled as treasonous correspondence with members of Parliament and the King’s ministers.
+His letters provided information on American troop movements and included pleas for reasonableness from the crown.
 William was arrested by order of the Continental Congress but refused to give his “parole” or word that he would cease his counter-revolutionary activities.
 Over a two-year period beginning in 1776, William was confined under increasingly horrific conditions.
 Ben refused to intercede for him.
-He finally Litchfield Connecticut under horrible conditions.
-While most prisoners of the upper class would stay at Moses Seymour's house, Franklin was thrown into the common jail, in a dungeon-like cell filled with excrement.
+He finally left Litchfield, Connecticut, under terrible conditions.
+While most upper-class prisoners would stay at Moses Seymour's house, Franklin was thrown into the common jail, in a dungeon-like cell filled with excrement.

 Franklin was confined in a common prison like this

 During his incarceration, William’s wife had become seriously ill.
 Her serious condition even prompted George Washington to plead for her husband’s freedom to save her life.
-But William spent eight months in Litchfield jail before he was exchanged for a POW held by the British.
-The once robust and handsome Franklin emerged toothless, emaciated, destitute, his health ruined, his hair gone.
+However, William spent eight months in Litchfield jail before he was exchanged for a POW held by the British.
+The once robust and handsome Franklin emerged toothless, emaciated, and destitute; his health ruined and his hair gone.
 Washington’s fears about William’s wife were validated.
 Shortly before her husband’s release, Elizabeth Downes Franklin died at the age of 43.
 William believed his wife’s death was caused by their long separation and his ill-treatment while imprisoned.

 Family Feud outlives Political Peace

-After the war, the Franklins' relationship remained strained and they never reconciled.
-Like so many Loyalists, perhaps 100,000 or so, William went into exile.
-In 1785, just before Benjamin’s final return to America, William attempted reconciliation during a meeting in France.
-Benjamin, 79, obese and suffering from paralyzing gout and kidney stones, rebuffed his son.
-Franklin bequeathed the bulk of his fortune to his grandson William Temple Franklin while demanding payment for loans his son had repaid years earlier.
-William suppressed his anger and signed over all of his extensive property in America, including his mansion in New Jersey.
+After the war, the Franklins' relationship remained strained, and they never reconciled.
+Like so many Loyalists—perhaps around 100,000—William went into exile.
+In 1785, just before Benjamin’s final return to America, William sought reconciliation during a meeting in France.
+Benjamin, at 79, obese and suffering from debilitating gout and kidney stones, rejected his son.
+Franklin bequeathed the majority of his fortune to his grandson William Temple Franklin while demanding payment for loans his son had repaid years earlier.
+William suppressed his anger and transferred all of his extensive property in America, including his mansion in New Jersey.
 After his release in 1778, the ex-governor moved to London, where he rented a modest home.
-He died in 1813.
+He passed away in 1813.

 William Temple Franklin